 Sales Taxes - a consumable tax placed on retail sales, leases or rentals of most goods, and any taxable services in the state required.

 Per Capita - for each person; in relation to people taken individually.

 FTE Positions - number of full time equivalent employees for the most recently completed, audited fiscal year.

 Fiscal Year - a fiscal year (or financial year, or sometimes budget year) is a period used for calculating annual ("yearly") financial statements in the City.
-For the City of Jacksonville, the Fiscal Year is October 1st through September 30th of the following year.
+For the City of Van, the Fiscal Year is October 1st through September 30th of the following year.